On the Provable Performance Guarantee of Efficient Reasoning Models: Probably approximately correct reasoning

-We assume that for each input prompt $x_i$, the nonthinking LRM $\tilde{f}$ produces an output $\tilde{y}_i$, and that there exists a score $U_i \in [0,1]$ to quantify its uncertainty.
+\paragraph{Uncertainty scores and empirical performance loss} We assume that for each input prompt $x_i$, the non-thinking LRM $\tilde{f}$ produces an output $\tilde{y}_i$, and that there exists a score $U_i \in [0,1]$ to quantify its uncertainty.
 This score should ideally correlate with the likelihood of disagreement with the reference model $f$.
 The core idea is to use these uncertainty scores to selectively use the expensive model with thinking $f$.
-We aim to find a threshold, $\hat{u}$, and accept the nonthinking LRM's output $\tilde{y}_i$ for the instances such that $U_i < \hat{u}$, while querying the model with thinking $f$ for the cases where $U_i \ge \hat{u}$.
-To formalize, we define the cumulative error function conditioned on the uncertainty threshold $u$:
+We aim to find a threshold, $\hat{u}$, and accept the non-thinking LRM's output $\tilde{y}_i$ for the instances such that $U_i < \hat{u}$, while querying the model with thinking $f$ for the cases where $U_i \ge \hat{u}$.
+To formalize, we define the empirical performance loss function as:

-This function measures the average error for test data points with uncertainty scores no greater than $u$.
+This function measures the average performance loss for test data points with uncertainty scores no greater than $u$.
 If we could compute $L(u)$ for all $u$, we would choose the largest threshold $u^*$ such that $L(u^*) \le \epsilon$.
 However, computing $L(u)$ requires access to all expert answers $y_i = f(x_i)$ in the test set, which is computationally expensive.
 We try an alternative way to build a bound \(\hat{L}_u(\alpha)\) for $\mathbb{E} L(u)$ satisfying the following inequality pointwise w.r.t.~\(\alpha\):

-Because the cumulative error function is monotone, we can easily obtain the PAC guarantee as in Definition~\ref{def:pac}.
-The monotonicity is a key property in our method, and it allows us to test fixed-sequences single-start without additional corrections~\citep{angelopoulos2025learn}; we discuss it in Appendix~\ref{sec:proof_pac_guarantee}, and summarize it in Assumption~\ref{assump:validity}.